Philewj/philewj.github.io/README.md

 ### Goals
 * Acquire an entry level career position within the domain of Computer Science
-* Transition from a 12+ year career as Mail Carrier with the United States Postal Service
+* Transition from a 12+ year career as a Mail Carrier with the United States Postal Service

 ### Work Experience
 [Resume](https://philewj.github.io/assets/Phillip-Wilson-Resume-v2-Jan-2024.pdf)